JAYASRI1108/gstbilling/README.md

 - jQuery, Chart.js, and other frontend libraries (see `package.json`)

 ## License
-This project is for educational/demo purposes.
+This project is based on my client requirements.
 Customize as needed for your business.